 Now-to-New fosters unity of purpose and focused collaborative action by providing clear distinctions and straightforward conceptual frameworks that everyone agrees to adopt.

-Today, Now-to-New also refers to a way of thinking, doing and being with the purpose of transcending the mundane, imagining what could be, bringing it into being and enriching the world with value, meaning and joy.
+Today, Now-to-New also refers to a way of thinking, doing and being with the purpose of transcending the mundane, imagining what could be, creating the new and generating maximum downstream value.

-Although Now-to-New practitioners draw from a large pool of concepts, models, and methods, their principal Now-to-New instrument is their own mind, body and spirit.
+Although Now-to-New workers are able to draw from a large pool of concepts, models and methods, their principal creative instrument is the totality of themselves.

-The site is a non-commercial venture.
-You are free to reuse material I’ve created, as specified in the Creative Commons Attribution-ShareAlike 4.0 International license — in essence, leave things intact and credit Jack Martin Leith.
+This website is a non-commercial venture.
+You are free to reuse material I’ve created as specified in the Creative Commons Attribution-ShareAlike 4.0 International license.
+In essence, leave things intact and credit Jack Martin Leith.
 Note that this does not extend to the many text excerpts and images drawn from external sources.

 Continue reading